oatItsaraphong/ChefTesting/InstallAndUse.md

 ###Specify the runlist
-This will allow the machine to get bootstrap and have the runlist in one go -r   add recipe to the bootstrap process
+This will allow the machine to get bootstrap and have the runlist in one go -r   runlist added recipe to the bootstrap process Ex. -r "recipe[<recipename>]"

- Ex. -r "recipe[<recipename>]"
+ knife boostrap ec2-12-12-12--12.computer1.amazonaws.com --sudo -x user -P pass -p 22 -N "<nodename>" -r "recipe[apt], recipe[apacheBase]"

- knife boostrap ec2-12-12-12--12.computer1.amazonaws.com --sudo -x user -P pass -p 22 -N "nodenaem" -r "recipe[apt], recipe[apacheBase]"
+ **ec2-.........com is an external address

 Step 7 Start Cookbook